 Since more than one player is still in the hand after the river, we've reached a showdown, where players must reveal their hands to find out who has won the pot.
 The player with the best hand will win all of the money in the pot; in the case of an exact tie between two or more players, the pot will be split as evenly as possible among the tied winners.

 The last player to make a new bet on the river is the first to show their hand: in this case, your opponent, since he made the last raise on the river.
 Your opponent reveals that he's holding a hand that gives him three aces:

-If you couldn't beat this hand, you'd have the option of simply folding your hand rather than showing what you held, but that's not a problem here; when you show your nines, you reveal that you have a full house: three 9's and two aces.
+If you couldn't beat this hand, you'd have the option of simply folding your hand rather than showing what you held, but that's not a problem here; when you show your nines, you reveal that you have the famous full house poker hand: three 9's and two aces.
 That beats your opponent's hand, giving you the $278 pot!

 You won the pot because your hand outranked that of your opponent.
 If you're not familiar with the order of poker hands, the following is a very quick guide.
 The first hand listed is the strongest, with hands becoming progressively weaker as you work your way down the list:

 As you can see, while there's a lot to think about during a hand of Texas Hold'em, it's not a particularly difficult game to play.
 As the button moves around the table after every hand, the computer dealer will keep track of when it is your turn to pay the blinds and either pay them for you automatically or prompt you to pay them when it is your turn.

 A straight refers to a valuable poker hand where a player has five cards of consecutive ranks.
 This hand is beaten only by a Straight Flush, Four of a Kind, Full House or a Flush.